Understanding Government in the 21stCentury

 They also represent some fairly diverse political-institutional set-ups today.
 We have one presidential system (the USA), one semi-presidential (France) and five parliamentary systems.
 Three of them are federal states (Canada, Germany and USA) whilst the others are unified.

 These differences are of course important, and as we hope to show they account for some of the differences between these seven ‘Big Governments’ in the precise size of government and the configuration of public activities.
 But that doesn’t detract from the simple fact that put into historical perspective these are all clearly “Big Governments”.

-Canada, France, Germany, Great Britain, Italy, Japan, the United States of America
+Canada, France, Germany, Great Britain, Italy, Japan, and the United States of America

 Brazil, Russia, India, China.
 Sometimes South Africa is added to this group